daaavit/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. main features of node js: its fast, event driven ,Asynchronous and runs JS outside of browser.
-1. Understand and explain the use of Middleware.
+    Express is framework for nodejs and provides simple request made by cilient.

+2. Understand and explain the use of Middleware. middleware is acts like funciton will receive the request and response objects expamle: execute any code, make changes to (req, res) response  objects, call the next(); or end the (req, res ) cycle.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style. a software architectural style that defines the set of rules to be used for creating web services. in simple words web app/page communicates with a cloud-based server via REST API

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.
+    Router is one of Epxress methods it is organizer of CRUD Opeartion.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API. sqlite3 debugger